sgryphon/dotnet-distributed-tracing-examples/src/example-2024/ReadMe.md

 </head>
 ```

-These tokens then need to be replaced at deployment time (or run time), with environment-specific values, e.g.
+These tokens then need to be replaced at deployment time (or run time), with environment-specific values, e.g. using PowerShell:

 ```powershell
 Copy-Item -Recurse 'demo-web-app/out' 'Demo.WebApi/wwwroot'